Tree & Shrub Disease

 Regardless of who applies the fungicide, there is the issue of getting the fungicide into the plant.

 Commercial firms will generally spray the entire shrub or tree.
-The problem they have is with tall
+But they have a problem spraying

-trees - their pressureized spray equipment can only reach up to about 25 feet.
-And then they recommend
+tall trees, as their pressureized spray equipment can only reach up to about 25 feet.

 Personally, having everything sprayed with chemicals bothers me a bit.
 It bothers me even more when